 A counterfeiting workshop in a concentration camp

-Unternehmen Andreas had its headquarters in Charlottenburg, just south of Berlin in an old training centre for the Nazi security service.
+Unternehmen Andreas had its headquarters in Charlottenburg, just west of Berlin in an old training centre for the Nazi security service.
 Bernhard Krüger, a civil engineer and an SS major who was involved in forging documents, took over in 1942 and gave his first name to the subsequent operation.
 He formed a new team of Jewish prisoners comprising financial experts, engravers, graphic artists and expert printers.
 For security reasons, the whole team moved behind closed doors to the Sachsenhausen concentration camp just north of Berlin, in August 1942.
 The plan was of course for the “employees” to be disposed of afterwards.
 The liberation of the camp by the American Army in April 1945 only managed to save 30 of the 130 prisoners.